 Solar battery monitors can be helpful if you constantly use the battery when it is charging.
 You can check the level of the charge of the battery.
 This will help you know when to stop using the battery to let it charge.

-Can I charge solar battery while connected to the inverter?
+Can I charge the solar battery while connected to the inverter?

 Can a solar panel overcharge a battery?

-It depends with the size if the battery.
-Standard solar battery are 12V.
-When the solar panel produce more than 12V, the battery will be overcharging.
-Solar battery cannot detect if the battery is fully charged.
+It depends on the size of the battery.
+Standard solar batteries are 12V.
+When the solar panel produces more than 12V, the battery will be overcharged.
+Solar batteries cannot detect if the battery is fully charged.
 It continues to send more current to the battery.

-Invest in a high quality solar battery monitors and controllers to protect your solar battery from overcharging.
+Invest in high quality solar battery monitors and controllers to protect your solar battery from overcharging.

 How do I keep the battery charged when not in use?

 Use a high quality solar battery trickle.
-A solar trickle will provide the battery with small amount of charge, reducing chances of the battery draining.
+A solar trickle will provide the battery with a small amount of charge, reducing the chances of the battery draining.

 Should I let the battery run down before I recharge?

-When there is steady supply of solar energy and the battery is fully charged, it can last up to 5days.
+When there is a steady supply of solar energy and the battery is fully charged, it can last up to 5 days.
 If you let the battery drain before recharging it, the battery lifespan will decrease gradually.
 It is however impossible for a solar battery to run down as the solar panel is always connected to the solar battery.

 Do I leave the solar panel connected to the solar battery overnight?